matthewsjaeger/eapi-airtable-akveo-seed/README.md

 ## Connecting 2 Effortless API

-To connect your new repository to your effortless API Endpoint, run these commands
+To connect your new repository to your effortless API Endpoint, run these commands:
-    > code .

     > npm install